core-wg/comi/draft-ietf-core-comi.md

 ## YANG library

 The YANG library data model {{I-D.ietf-core-yang-library}} provides a high-level description of the resources available.
-The YANG library contains the list of modules, features, and deviations supported by the CoMI server.
+The YANG library contains the list of modules, features, and deviations supported by the CORECONF server.
-From this information, CoMI clients can infer the list of data nodes supported and the interaction model to be used to access them.
+From this information, CORECONF clients can infer the list of data nodes supported and the interaction model to be used to access them.
 This module also contains the list of datastores implemented.